Clarabelle the Wine Cow

 Introducing the Paso Robles Inn's Newest Mascot

 Next time you visit the Paso Robles Inn, you will be greeted by an udderly adorable, 120-pound, fiberglass cow named Clarabelle the Wine Cow.
-It's not everyday you see a work of art such as Clarabelle, but from September 2016 until May 2017, 101 cows will be showcased across the county in participation of CowParade SLO at a variety of businesses and organizations until auctioned off for charity in early spring.
+It's not everyday you see a work of art such as Clarabelle, but from September 2016 through May 2017, 101 cows were showcased across the county in participation of CowParade SLO at a variety of businesses and organizations until they were auctioned off for charity in early spring.
 Lucky for us, Clarabelle has found her forever home at the Paso Robles Inn and will remain in front of the hotel for years to come.